Skip to the content.

 ================================================================================

-With the exchanged token, Resource important.resource.com can now access Resource second.resource.com:
+With that exchanged token, Resource 1 can now call Resource 2 successfully:

 ================================================================================